joostdecock/site/_posts/2017-09-09-freesewing-from-scratch.md

 {% include embed.html src="https://www.youtube.com/embed/jkmoIPXs96E" %}

-I'm writing this as a blog post -- and not a documentation page -- because I do can't promise to maintain these instructions every time something changes.
+I'm writing this as a blog post -- and not a documentation page -- because I an't promise to maintain these instructions every time something changes.
 But, since this is a lengthy post, a table of content is probably handy: